JonKing93/DASH/README.md

 The documentation is currently being finalized, but will be available at: [https://jonking93.github.io/DASH](https://jonking93.github.io/DASH)

+## Getting Started

+To get started with the DASH toolbox:

+1. Download the most recent stable release: [Latest Release](https://github.com/JonKing93/DASH/releases/latest)
+2. Open the downloaded DASH.mltbx file.
+This should install the DASH toolbox in your MATLAB environment.
+3. That's it you're done!
+For additional help, enter:
+>> dash.doc
+in the MATLAB console.
+This will open the DASH documentation set, which includes resources for starting with DASH.

+## Feedback / Contributions

+Find a bug, or have an idea for a cool new feature?
+We welcome feedback!
+For bug reports, suggestions, or anything else - send us an email at DASH.toolbox@gmail.com

+Interested in contributing?
+Either send us an email, or submit a pull request to the DASH repository to get started.

 ## Branches
 The following is an overview of the branches of DASH